Meet LGBT+ friends

 About

 Collective Official Blog (@collective) - Collective Profile For queer art, friends, and lovers Follow @collective_app on Instagram.
-Recent posts: stephen colbert and pedro pascal share a playful kiss, captured in a moment that highlights comfortable allyship and humor., the text discusses the met gala, focusing on the theme 'fashion is art' and the celebrity co-chairs including beyoncé, nicole kidman, venus williams, and anna wintour. it anticipates the event and encourages discussion among friends., a quote graphic with text overlay discusses the art of ballet and the perception of dancers. the background is a blurred image of a stage or studio., a male ballet dancer poses with arms outstretched against a brown background. he is wearing a tan leotard and appears to be in motion., two women walk down a runway in front of a large red shoe sculpture. the woman on the left wears a navy blue dress and glasses, while the woman on the right wears a sparkly red dress and thigh-high boots., a still life painting features a bouquet of sunflowers in a glass vase, with a hand holding a single sunflower stem in the foreground. the artwork is an oil on canvas, titled "still life no. 1"., a close-up, textured oil painting of a fragment of a human leg, rendered in warm, earthy tones. the artwork is presented with a question about the artist's process and a quote from the artist explaining their technique., an oil painting depicts a male torso, reminiscent of a classical sculpture. the artwork, titled 'fragment no. 6', explores themes of personal history and legacy through fragmented representations of the self., a man with short, dark hair and a serious expression poses with his hands in his pockets, leaning against a wall. he is wearing a black crewneck sweater and dark pants., a graphic design with a radial gradient of colors, transitioning from pink and red to orange, yellow, white, and blue. text on the left side reads 'love beyond labels.', pedro pascal and stephen colbert share a kiss on the late show set. pascal, wearing a white button-down shirt and black pants, is seated on a blue couch with his hand on his chin, looking towards colbert. colbert is not fully visible in the frame., the post is text-based and does not contain an image., a male ballet dancer in a light-colored outfit poses with his arms extended above his head and one leg bent behind him. text overlays the image, featuring a question about social media and creativity, and an answer from the dancer., a close-up portrait of a black man, a ballet dancer, with his eyes closed and hands near his face. he is wearing pink patterned tights and has a muscular physique., a text-based post discussing how to enhance lgbtq+ park gatherings with creative activities like cyanotype sun-printing using wildflowers., .
+Recent posts: this post is text-only and does not contain an image., stephen colbert and pedro pascal share a playful kiss, captured in a moment that highlights comfortable allyship and humor., the text discusses the met gala, focusing on the theme 'fashion is art' and the celebrity co-chairs including beyoncé, nicole kidman, venus williams, and anna wintour. it anticipates the event and encourages discussion among friends., a quote graphic with text overlay discusses the art of ballet and the perception of dancers. the background is a blurred image of a stage or studio., a male ballet dancer poses with arms outstretched against a brown background. he is wearing a tan leotard and appears to be in motion., two women walk down a runway in front of a large red shoe sculpture. the woman on the left wears a navy blue dress and glasses, while the woman on the right wears a sparkly red dress and thigh-high boots., the post is a text-based announcement about amsterdam worldpride, highlighting the 25th anniversary of marriage equality in the netherlands and offering tips for experiencing the city beyond the main gay street., the post discusses the increasing queer representation in sports, referencing the french open and the movie challengers., the post is about kylie minogue's new netflix documentary, which delves into her career, personal struggles, and a hidden cancer diagnosis. it highlights her strength and emotional journey., a graphic design with a radial gradient of colors, transitioning from pink and red to orange, yellow, white, and blue. text on the left side reads 'love beyond labels.', pedro pascal and stephen colbert share a kiss on the late show set. pascal, wearing a white button-down shirt and black pants, is seated on a blue couch with his hand on his chin, looking towards colbert. colbert is not fully visible in the frame., the post is text-based and does not contain an image., a male ballet dancer in a light-colored outfit poses with his arms extended above his head and one leg bent behind him. text overlays the image, featuring a question about social media and creativity, and an answer from the dancer., a close-up portrait of a black man, a ballet dancer, with his eyes closed and hands near his face. he is wearing pink patterned tights and has a muscular physique., a text-based post discussing how to enhance lgbtq+ park gatherings with creative activities like cyanotype sun-printing using wildflowers., .

 Profile Picture